akka/akka/akka-docs/scala/dispatchers.rst

 * CallingThreadDispatcher

   - This dispatcher runs invocations on the current thread only.
 This dispatcher does not create any new threads, but it can be used from different threads concurrently for the same actor.
+See :ref:`testing`

   - Sharability: Unlimited